Sono Bello Reviews: What to Expect from TriSculpt Laser Lipo and Lift Facial Rejuvenation

 - Power-assisted liposuction — Micro cannulas and suctioning devices are used to remove fat from larger areas.

 - Micro-laser assisted liposuction — Generally used on smaller areas, like the upper arms and chin, while tightening the skin by stimulating collagen production.

 The combination of these two methods is said to reduce pain and swelling, without the risks and recovery time associated with general anesthesia.
 According to Sono Bello, patients are completely healed within days.

 Much like TriSculpt, Lift, Sono Bello’s facial rejuvenation procedure, is performed under local anesthesia using micro-lasers.
 This minimally invasive approach promises to address common signs of aging in the brows, neck area, jawline, and around the eyes.

 Sono Bello’s website doesn’t offer any clinical studies or peer-reviewed research to substantiate their claims.
 However, laser liposuction and laser skin treatments are two widely adopted approaches that are marketed by numerous companies under different names.

-Surgeons’ Reviews: What the Experts Think of Sono Bello
+Surgeons’ reviews: What do the experts think of Sono Bello?

 Sono Bello’s success has earned the company criticism from many surgeons, who find fault with its aggressive marketing and potentially misleading, high pressure sales tactics.
 Some also question the effectiveness of Sono Bello’s treatments.